exercism/go/exercises/concept/lasagna-master/.docs/instructions.md

 The friend sent you the list of ingredients and told you the last item on the list is the "secret ingredient" that made the meal so special.
 Now you want to add that secret ingredient to your recipe as well.

-Write a function `AddSecretIngredient` that accepts two arrays of ingredients of type `[]string` as parameters.
+Write a function `AddSecretIngredient` that accepts two slices of ingredients of type `[]string` as parameters.
 The first parameter is the list your friend sent you, the second is the ingredient list of your own recipe.
 The last element in your ingredient list is always `"?"`.
 The function should replace it with the last item from your friends list.
 **Note:** `AddSecretIngredient` does not return anything - you should modify the list of your ingredients directly.
 The list with your friend's ingredients should **not** be modified.